 If advice is needed about archaeological sites you should contact The Cumbria Historic Environment Service.

-A field evaluation may also be necessary if an application site includes (or has potential to include) heritage assets with archaeological interest.
+A desk-based archaeological assessment and/or field evaluation may be necessary if an application site includes (or has the potential to include) or affect heritage assets with archaeological interest (designated or not).

 The information should include plans showing historic features, listed buildings and structures, historic parks and gardens, historic battlefields and scheduled ancient monuments, an analysis of significance of archaeological, history and character of the building or structures, together with the principles of and justification for proposed work.